Ethics

 Jordan Terry

-As the Director of Marketing and Client Success, Jordan oversees many operations of TruLaw Marketing.
+As the Director, Jordan oversees many operations of TruLaw Marketing.

 Before joining TruLaw Marketing, Jordan was the Director of Marketing at a mass tort law firm.